Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/monstrosity/lamia.md

 NoteIcon: monster
 BestiaryType: monstrosity
 SourceType: Bestiary
-BookSource: Monster Manual p.
+BookSource: "Monster Manual p.
 201, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight.
-Available in the SRD.
+Available in the SRD."
 ---
 # [Lamia](2-Mechanics/CLI/bestiary/monstrosity/lamia.md)
 *Source: Monster Manual p.
 201, Ghosts of Saltmarsh, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD.*